jrpotter/notebook/notes/algorithms/sorting/insertion-sort.md

 %%ANKI
 Basic
-How does insertion sort partition its input array?
+How does `INSERTION_SORT` partition its input array?
 Back:
 ```
 [ sorted | unsorted ]